 Main Subheading

-To truly grasp the complexities of "Young Goodman Brown," one must delve into its historical context and literary devices.
+To truly grasp the complexities of "Young Goodman Brown," one must dig into its historical context and literary devices.
 Hawthorne, a descendant of Puritan settlers, often grappled with the legacy of his ancestors' rigid moral code and the potential for hypocrisy within such a devout society.
-"Young Goodman Brown" can be seen as a critique of Puritanism's unwavering belief in innate depravity and its tendency to suppress individual expression and dissent.
+So naturally, "Young Goodman Brown" can be seen as a critique of Puritanism's unwavering belief in innate depravity and its tendency to suppress individual expression and dissent.
 The story challenges the notion of absolute goodness, suggesting that even the most seemingly virtuous individuals are susceptible to temptation and harbor hidden flaws.

 Comprehensive Overview